Treadmill running tips

 3. Do not hold on to the handrail or console.

 These are placed for safety, not to guide your activity.
 When you hold on to the rail, it hunches you over.
 This is not an effective running or walking form.
 It can cause lower and upper back pain.
-Keep your spin nice and straight, and pump your arms forward.
+Keep your spine nice and straight, and pump your arms forward.

 4. Pay attention to your stride.